Topics for workshops, webinars, and keynotes

 If your subject involves leader onboarding, clarity, engagement, meetings, culture or minor league baseball leadership lessons delivered in a brain-friendly way, I can accommodate you.

-The topics listed here work well for 60 or 90 minute blocks, or if you prefer, also half-day or all-day sessions.
+The topics listed here work well for 60 or 90 minute blocks, delivered either virtually or in-person.
+Or, if you prefer, you also can request half-day or all-day sessions.

 Selected “How to” workshops include:

-- How to avoid the 5 big blunders leaders often make in a new role
+- Avoid the 5 big blunders leaders often make in a new role

-- How to be a better communicator with AI, big data and neuroscience
+- Become a better communicator using AI, big data and neuroscience

-- How to do your best thinking in your office, not just the shower
+- Do your best thinking in your office, (work and home), not just the shower

-- How building good habits can make you a better leader
+- Create good habits to become a better leader

-- How to improve your conversations by applying science
+- Improve your conversations by connecting deeper with individuals while applying science

-- How to boose collaboration, insights, and innovation with team members
+- Boost collaboration, insights, and innovation with team members

-- Channel Tom Sawyer to increase employee engagement
+- Channel Tom Sawyer to improve employee performance and increase engagement

 - Avoid 3 bad “asks” — the fake, the buried and the taser — to get people to act faster